PsychoLlama/debrief.vim/README.md

 # debrief.vim
 Show diffs while writing commit messages.

+## Plugin Status
+:no_entry: UNMAINTAINED

+I like this workflow better than `git commit --verbose`, but the distinction isn't worth a plugin.
+I'm no longer using this myself.

 ## Details
 Whenever you start editing a commit message, a diff of your staged changes is shown on the right.
 I know, mind blowing.